10 Ideas For A Unique Kauai Adventure

 - Rent beach cruisers in Kapaa town and pedal along the Ke Ala Hele Makalae Path— the “path that goes along the coast.”
 This flat, paved path runs for four miles along Kauai’s beautiful east side (following the tracks of a former pineapple railway) and is used by bikers, walkers, joggers, and rollerbladers alike.
 There are various lookouts and plaques along the way that point out local landmarks and history, shaded pavilions to pull over in, and bathrooms and a water fountain by Kealia Beach.
 No matter your age, you’ll feel like a kid again, recreating in the ocean breeze on this safe, scenic, sunny community path.
 Ride up an appetite?
 There’s something delicious for everyone at the Kapaa Food Truck Court, which is located conveniently right beside the path.

 - Experience beach bliss like never before at Polihale Beach State Park.
 You’re going to want four-wheel drive to navigate the combination of bumps and potholes that compose the 4-mile unpaved “Road to Polihale,” but those that brave the journey are rewarded with about 15 miles of pristine, undeveloped beach.
 Polihale is Hawaii’s longest and widest sandy beach (by far) and legend has it that it’s the last place on earth souls go before jumping off the Napali Coast cliffs and into the afterworld.
-Check out the napali coast sunset tour whilethere.
+Watch the napali coast sunset tour vessels cruising by while there.
 The vastness and wildness of Polihale certainly does conjure spiritual vibes—there’s just truly something magical about this place.
 There are bathrooms and freshwater showers at Polihale but that’s about it; you need to be prepared going to Polihale as there’s literally nothing for sale and no services available.
 Don’t go to Polihale without ample shade and plenty of cold water—it can be scorching hot, especially in the summer months.
 Polihale is not typically the safest area for swimming, but the beach itself is so massive and clean and remote and peaceful-yet-powerful that it’s worth going if just for the adventure of getting out there, walking the beach, searching for sunrise shells, working on your tan, basking in the vastness, and/or catching an incredible ocean sunset—Polihale is one of the best, if not *thee* best sunset viewing spot on Kauai.
-Unfortunately, overnight camping is illegal, but you have about an hour after sunset to be out of the park.
+Overnight camping is regulated and permits must be purchased in advance, but for day trips you have about an hour after sunset to be out of the park.